GSmithApps/temporal-project-tutorial/README.md

 Specifically it is a business process application, that is part of the Python Project-Based Tutorial Series.
-In this series, each tutorial has (1) a repository in the [Temporal organization](https://github.com/temporalio) that holds the code, and (2) a narrative tutorial that goes with the code -- all of live in a single repository.
+In this series, each tutorial has (1) a repository in the [Temporal organization](https://github.com/temporalio) that holds the code, and (2) a narrative tutorial that goes with the code -- all of live in [the temporal learning repository](https://github.com/temporalio/temporal-learning).

 Some examples of the other code repositories in the series are the following: